mountsolaris/coders_bane/README.md

 - **Bad UI and Bad UX combined:**
   - The goal was not just to create an inconvenient site but also a deeply unsettling experience.
 - **Frames reimagined:**
-  - Frames were modernized and implemented as iframes.
+  - Noone should use frames so of course I have implemented them as iframes.
 - **Fully functional and bug-free:**
-  - All forms work flawlessly.
+  - All forms work "flawlessly" and are satisfyingly annoying.
-- **Basic Bootstrap:**
-  - The design is based on Bootstrap without using Bootstrap JS.
+- **Random Password Generator**
+  - I prefer using an ASCII-based array of numbers and convert them to characters on the fly instead of defining an array of strings beforehand.
-- **Inline JavaScript:**
+- **Fully responsive**
-  - All scripts are embedded directly within the HTML files, contrary to common best practices.
+  - It works as intended on smaller screens.

 ---

 ## Technologies
-- **HTML** (with embedded JavaScript)
+- **HTML**
+  - Notably so in the responsive version.
 - **CSS**
+  - For background videos mostly.
-- **Bootstrap** (for basic design)
+- **Bootstrap**
+  - The design is very generic so it just felt right to give it a little Bootstrap magic without getting entangled in Bootstrap JS.
+- **JavaScript**
+  - Contrary to common best practice, there are no separate .js files.
+The features are exclusive to one document, so embedding them makes them easily accessible.

 ---